julenuy/Level_up/README.md

 Bug Fixes

 Improved companion detection and interaction.
-Removed missing interest to New Zealand, Ruhr Area, and Donkeys
+Removed missing interest to New Zealand, Ruhr Area, and Donkeys.

-License

-This project is licensed under the NUY License.